slackapi/bolt-js/docs/_future/deploy_your_app.md

 #### Using a public web address

-Apps using web connections (and not Socket Mode) require that the **Request URL** is set to an address that can receive events and actions from Slack.
+Apps using not using Socket Mode require that the **Request URL** is set to an address that can receive events and actions from Slack.

 For this, we will use the "Web URL" found from `heroku info` to update the **Request URL** on both the **Interactivity & Shortcuts** page and the **Event Subscriptions** page for [your Slack app](https://api.slack.com/apps).